TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | egress | TCP | 635 | IPv4 | NAS IP address |  rpc's mountd port, direction: csi-nfs-node(worker node) → NAS |

 <a id="nas-integration-install-csi-driver-nfs"></a>

 #### Install csi-driver-nfs
 To use the NHN Cloud NAS service, you must deploy [nfs-csi-plugin](/Container/NKS/en/user-guide/#addon-mgmt-addon-nfs-csi-plugin) to the cluster using the add-on feature of NHN Kubernetes Service (NKS).

 csi-driver-nfs is a driver that supports NFS storage provisioning that works by creating new subdirectories on NFS storage. csi-driver-nfs works by presenting NFS storage information to storage classes, reducing what you have to manage.

-If you configure multiple PVs using the nfs-csi-driver, the nfs-csi-driver registers the NFS storage information in the StorageClass, removing the need to configure an NFS-Provisioner pod.
+If you configure multiple PVs using the csi-driver-nfs, the csi-driver-nfs registers the NFS storage information in the StorageClass, removing the need to configure an NFS-Provisioner pod.
 <br>
 ![nfs-csi-driver-02.png](http://static.toastoven.net/prod_infrastructure/container/kubernetes/nfs-csi-driver-02.png)

 <a id="nas-integration-how-to-use-existing-nhn-cloud-nas-volume-when-provisioning"></a>

 #### How to Use existing NHN Cloud NAS Volume When Provisioning
 You can use existing NAS volume as a PV by entering the NAS information when creating the PV manifest or by entering the NAS information in the StorageClass manifest.